When ordering a drink in a restaurant, how many times have you asked for a Coke instead of Cola?

 After knowing the needs and wants of your ideal customers, the next step is devising tailored solutions that fit their needs.

-Take an example of Netflix and Amazon here.
+Take the example of Netflix and Amazon here.
 Both brands have leveraged personalization to offer their buyers a targeted service.
 Needless to say, they have witnessed great returns in a short time.

 The concept of brand awareness revolves around creating personalized strategies that cater directly to your customer's desires.
 Take a cue from this post and create a brand awareness strategy that converts.